Parking Permit Registration Information for Spring 2014

 Special parking (applied for and approved)-Innovation center lots and University Ridge: $45/semester

 Students can register their vehicles online, purchase and pick-up their Parking Permit during regular business hours as posted on the Student Enrollment Center web page.
-Click here from an ON CAMPUS COMPUTER to begin the vehicle registration process online: http://ttrak11.admin.esu.edu:81/permits.asp
+Click here to begin the vehicle registration process online: https://ttrak11.admin.esu.edu/permits.asp

-You will need to take your Vehicle Registration confirmation page to the Student Enrollment Center when purchasing your Parking Permit.
-Fall 2013 Vehicle Registrations/Parking Permit Purchases begin on August 5, 2013.
+Take your Vehicle Registration confirmation page to the Student Enrollment Center when purchasing your Parking Permit.
+Spring 2014 Parking Permit Purchases begin on January 6, 2014.

 Parking in student lots is allowed without a permit during the first week of classes to allow persons additional time to register their vehicle.
 Parking enforcement will begin immediately for illegally parked vehicles, or for vehicles parked in faculty/staff lots without the proper permit.
 At no time, including the first week may freshman or those students with less than 60 credits, park on campus without permission.